mschedrin/Cisco-Prime-Ansible-Inventory-Plugin_Collection/README.md

 # Ansible galaxy collection with dynamic inventory plugin for Cisco Prime Infrastructure
+Ansible galaxy collection that contains dynamic inventory plugin for Ansible that uses Cisco Prime Infrastructure as an inventory source.

 ## Installation and usage in Ansible
 Create file `collections/requirements.yml` in your working directory: